Albus Dumbledore: Reception

-The character of Albus Dumbledore has been compared to other archetypal "wise old man" characters.
-Dumbledore acts much like Merlin from The Sword in the Stone, in the manner of an "absent-minded professor"; both Merlin and Dumbledore educate a story's main character in a castle.
-As writer Evelyn Perry notes, "Dumbledore resembles Merlin both personally and physically; he is an avid lover of books and wisdom who wears flowing robes and a long, white beard."
-Dumbledore has also been compared with Gandalf from J. R. R. Tolkien's The Lord of the Rings.
-Dave Kopel draws comparisons between Rowling's writing and John Bunyan's The Pilgrim's Progress and states that, among the Christian symbols that Rowling has used in her books, Dumbledore acts like "the bearded God the Father" figure in which Harry puts his faith to be saved from Voldemort and his servants.
-IGN also listed Dumbledore as their fifth favourite Harry Potter character, saying that "[f]or a character that was introduced into popular culture a mere twelve years ago, it speaks volumes that Professor Dumbledore has already taken his place among the great mentor figures in literature and film".
-IGN's Joe Utichi called Dumbledore his third favourite Harry Potter character, calling the revelation that he wasn't so "infallible" one of the most heartbreaking themes of the final book.
-Actor Michael Gambon received some criticism for his louder, more aggressive, portrayal of the character, who is depicted as exhibiting a more subdued, unflappable calm in the books.
-This has been attributed to Gambon's policy of not reading the source material from which his films are adapted.
+Albus Dumbledore has been compared to other archetypal "wise old man" characters.
+As writer Evelyn Perry noted, "Dumbledore resembles Merlin both personally and physically; he is an avid lover of books and wisdom who wears flowing robes and a long, white beard."
+Dumbledore has also been compared to Gandalf from J. R. R. Tolkien's The Lord of the Rings.
+Dave Kopel has drawn comparisons between Rowling's writing and John Bunyan's The Pilgrim's Progress, and has asserted that Dumbledore acts like "the bearded God the Father" figure in which Harry puts his faith to be saved from Voldemort and his servants.
+The entertainment website IGN claimed that Dumbledore has "taken his place among the great mentor figures in literature and film".
+After Michael Gambon took over the role of Dumbledore in the film series, he received criticism for his louder, more aggressive, portrayal of the character compared to Richard Harris' version.
+Kat Rosenfield of MTV attributed Gambon's portrayal to his policy of not reading the source material from which his films are adapted.